How does a computer get infected with a virus or spyware?

 Accepting without reading

-By far one of the most common ways a computer becomes infected is the user accepts what he or she sees on the screen without reading the prompt or understand what it's asking.
+One of the most common ways a computer becomes infected is when a user accepts what they see on the screen without reading or understanding the prompt.
+For instance:

 - While browsing the Internet, an Internet advertisement or window appears that says your computer is infected or that a unique plug-in is required.
 Without fully understanding what it is you're getting, you accept the prompt.